uktrade/ukgov-paas-deployer-action/README.md

 # ukgov-paas-deployer-action
-Github action to deploy to UKGovPaaS
+Github action docker image to deploy to UKGovPaaS